 The walk’s accessibility from various points across Welwyn Garden City makes it an attractive option for residents and visitors alike.
 This extensive pathway not only meanders through the heart of the town, but it also extends to the picturesque countryside that enshrouds Welwyn Garden City.

 Eager to make this experience easily accessible, the town has prepared an easy-to-print walk leaflet, available for download.
 Look out for the vibrant orange way markers guiding your journey through this memorable trail.

-The circular walk takes in some beautiful locations around Welwyn Garden City, including Stanborough Lakes, Mill Green, The Commons local nature reserve, the site of the Panshanger Aerodrome, Tewin Bury, Digswell, Monks Walk, Sherrardspark Woods, Ayot Green, Brocket Hall and Lemsford.
+This captivating journey begins and ends in Welwyn Garden City, offering sights of some magnificent landmarks, the likes of which include Stanborough Lakes, Mill Green, The Commons Nature Reserve, and the historical site of the Panshanger Aerodrome.
+The path also trails through Tewin Bury, Digswell, Sherrardspark Woods, Brocket Hall, and Lemsford.

 Designed like a wheel with spokes, the pathway diverges from the circular route into the town, connecting with existing town trails.
 This unique design allows walkers to either explore a section of the walk or embark on the full 20.20 km journey, depending on their energy and enthusiasm.

 In a nod to inclusivity, a one-mile accessible trail loops around The Commons and part of the Nature Reserve.
 However, please note that access is via a gate, which may pose a challenge for mobility scooters.